Top 100 companies in Germany in 2026: revenue ranked

 The German corporate landscape can be defined by a ‘Great Realignment’, balancing a pivot toward domestic defense and infrastructure investment with a defensive stance against rising global trade barriers and the structural costs of the energy transition.

-Updated top categories and industry leaders
+Updated categories and industry leaders for top companies

 We are getting closer to presenting the ranking of the top 100 companies in Germany in 2026, which comes from CompaniesMarketcap.com and ranks German companies according to various criteria on an ongoing basis.
 This ranking is meticulously updated to reflect the most current data.